ChrstphrHll/npc_gen/students/Cirvlon Elpaerae.md

 year: 2
 guild: Alderden
 partyID: 73
+tags:
+- Tiefling
+- Druid
+- Assault
+- 2nd
+- Alderden
 ---
 # Cirvlon Elpaerae
 ---
 ### Description
 - 2nd year Tiefling Druid in Alderden
-- frizzy pink hair that's put back in a short pony tail, Spring Green eyes, and Pale Gray skin
+- frizzy pink hair that's put back in a short pony tail, Pale Green eyes, and Pale Gray skin
 - Is Impressive and Callous, and has Logic as their ideal

 ### Organizations